AirtestProject/Poco/doc-release/_sources/source/README.rst.txt

 wait
 ''''

-Wait for the target objects on the screen and return the object itself.
-If the object the object exists, return it immediately, otherwise return after timeout.
+Wait for the target objects to appear on the screen and return the object proxy itself.
+If the object exists, return immediately.

 .. code-block:: python